-London is one of the most affluent cities in the world with a vibrant property market to match, but a lack of general space combined with some overwhelmingly tight council restrictions have started to force London’s elite underground.
+London is one of the most affluent cities in the world with a vibrant property market to match, but a lack of general space combined with some overwhelmingly tight council restrictions, have started to force the elites of London underground into ‘iceberg’ homes.

 Known as ‘iceberg’ homes because of their inverted ratios above and below ground, these extravagant properties have become all the rage amongst the city’s wealthiest residents with a desire for urban space.